Probing torsion field with Einstein-Cartan theory at the HL-LHC: an angular distribution case study: Introduction

 Moreover, the forward-backward asymmetry of high-mass dileptons (with \( M_{ll} > 170 \) GeV) has been measured using the CMS detector at \( \sqrt{s} = 13 \) TeV, with an integrated luminosity of 138 fb\(^{-1}\).
 This analysis concluded that no statistically significant deviations from the Standard Model predictions were observed \cite{AfbCMS13tev}.

 In the current analysis, we studied the angular distributions of the dimuon channel in mass bins above the Z-boson mass peak, utilizing Monte Carlo simulated data from the CMS experiment for the HL-LHC \cite{R14}, which has an integrated luminosity of 3000 $\text{fb}^{-1}$ at a center-of-mass energy of $\sqrt{s} = 14$ TeV \cite{BSM-HL-LHC}.
-To interpret the simulated data, we employed a simplified model \cite{R1} based on Einstein-Cartan (EC) gravity \cite{EC1,EC2,EC3,EC4,EC5,EC6}.
+To interpret the simulated data, we employed a simplified model \cite{R1} based on Einstein-Cartan (EC) theory \cite{EC1,EC2,EC3,EC4,EC5,EC6}.
 This model is for the dark neutral gauge boson (A$^{\prime}$) production alongside dark matter (DM) at the HL-LHC.
-Many cosmological observations, based on recent observations by \cite{planck2015, planck2018, bullet_cluster}, support the existence of dark matter.
+Many cosmological observations, including recent measurements from \cite{planck2015, planck2018, bullet_cluster}, support the existence of dark matter.
 These observations suggest that dark matter is non-decaying, and weakly interacting massive particles \cite{R6,Maverick_dark_matter_at_colliders}.

-Several searches for dark matter (DM) have been conducted using data collected from the CMS and ATLAS experiments during RUN II \cite{CMS-DM, ATLAS-DM}.
-These searches focus on the production of a visible object, referred to as "X," which recoils against the significant missing transverse energy resulting from dark matter particles.
+Several searches for dark matter (DM) have been conducted using data collected from the CMS and ATLAS experiments during RUN 2 \cite{CMS-DM, ATLAS-DM}.
+These searches focus on the production of a visible object, referred to as (X), which recoils against the significant missing transverse energy resulting from dark matter particles.
 This creates a signature of \((\text{X} + E^{\text{miss}}_{T})\) in the detector \cite{R38}.
 The visible particle "X" could be a Standard Model (SM) particle, such as W or Z bosons, jets \cite{R35, atlasmonoZ, mono-zCMS, mono-zATLAS}, a photon \cite{photon, photonATLAS}, or even the SM Higgs boson \cite{R36, monoHiggsAtlas1, monoHiggsAtlas2}.

 Additionally, we provide a statistical interpretation of the results.
-The simulated data for the signal and the standard model backgrounds were produced privately.
+The simulated data for the signal and standard-model backgrounds were produced privately.